viralp353/Supervised_Machine_Learning_credits_Risk/README.md

 ##### Balanced Random Forest Classifier:

 For Analysis,I used Balanced Random Forest Classifier.I trained  the model using the training data.I got 0.78 balanced accuracy score.
-Based on confusion matrix,I got (TRUE POSITIVE:58),(FALSE NEGATIVE:29),(FALSE POSITIVE:1560),(TRUE NEGATIVE:15558).For imbalanced_classification_report, We see that on table.
+Based on confusion matrix,I got (TRUE POSITIVE:58),(FALSE NEGATIVE:29),(FALSE POSITIVE:1560),(TRUE NEGATIVE:15558).For imbalanced_classification_report, We could see that on table.